 - Pus or mucus in the stool.

-Symptoms of pseudomembranous colitis can begin as soon as one to two days after you start taking an antibiotic, or as long as several months or longer after you finish taking the antibiotic.
+Symptoms of pseudomembranous colitis can begin as soon as 1 to 2 days after you start taking an antibiotic, or as long as several months or longer after you finish taking the antibiotic.

 When to see a doctor

-Your body usually keeps the many bacteria in your colon in a naturally healthy balance, but antibiotics and other medications can upset this balance.
-Pseudomembranous colitis occurs when certain bacteria — usually C. difficile — rapidly outgrow other bacteria that normally keep them in check.
-Certain toxins produced by C. difficile, which are usually present in only tiny amounts, rise to levels high enough to damage the colon.
+Your body usually keeps the many bacteria in your colon in a naturally healthy balance.
+However, antibiotics and other medicines can upset this balance.
+Pseudomembranous colitis occurs when certain bacteria, usually C. difficile, rapidly outgrow other bacteria that typically keep them in check.
+Certain toxins produced by C. difficile can rise to levels high enough to damage the colon.

 While almost any antibiotic can cause pseudomembranous colitis, some antibiotics are more commonly linked to pseudomembranous colitis than others, including: